Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 We noticed that the code is repetitive for making tables, and we don't want to update six locations every bug fix, so we decided to condense it to a single code.

 As a side-effect, we've changed the color signatures from foreground and background pairs to header, value, separator, and background colors.
 Consequently, we've removed the `ConsoleColor` version of `TableColor` as we found it irrelevant thanks to the enhanced `Color` class found in the ColorSeq library.

+##### Tried to balance color support for writers

+Migration from `ConsoleColor` to `ConsoleColors` is complete.
+This means that all the writers in the `KS.Misc.*Writers` now have the `ConsoleColors` support.

+The latest ColorSeq version, 1.0.2, will be used to make it easier to achieve.